davidakerman/react-components/README.md

-# Open-sourced React and React Native Components used in Edumonk Systems
+# Open-sourced React and React Native Components

 ### Components are based on - [Ant Design](https://github.com/ant-design/ant-design) for react and [react native elements](https://github.com/react-native-training/react-native-elements) for react-native
 ------------